 This lab course focuses on instruction in specific treatment techniques used for muscle re-education, motor learning to regain functional independence, normalization of muscle and gait training for the patient with injury or disease of the nervous system.
 Treatment techniques will be for patients with stroke, traumatic brain injury, spinal cord injury and various neurological diseases such as Multiple Sclerosis and Parkinson's Disease.
 The following rehabilitation techniques will be practiced: Neurodevelopmental Technique (NDT), Proprioceptive Neuromuscular Facilitation (PNF), Brunnstrom and Rood inhibition and facilitation techniques through the progression of postures, as well as objective balance assessment, and techniques using the Swiss ball.
 Patient/practitioner interaction, interpersonal communication skills, professionalism, documentation and time management will be emphasized during patient simulated skills tests.
 Students will work in small groups to develop a research paper and oral presentation about a neurological disease not previously discussed in the course.
+Course includes individual testing for competency in skills.
+Testing will occur outside scheduled lab time.
 Recommended Skills, Abilities, or Coursework: ENGL 1121, BIOL 1102, SPCH 1110 to obtain college-level skills in English, writing, communication and medical terminology.
+(CR-fall)